anasAsh/Yii-Elastica/README.md

     $data = $dataprovider->getData();

 ```
-type name will be used ad the model name by default, if type name was not provided, the data provider will try to use the index name as a model name.
+type name will be used as the model name by default, if type name was not provided, the data provider will try to use the index name as a model name.

 for more info about using elastica PHP library please read the documentation here: